rorcde/mds20_adversarial/README.md

 ## Dataset description

-The [Text REtrieval Conference (TREC) Question Classification dataset](https://github.com/huggingface/datasets/blob/master/datasets/trec/trec.py) contains 5500 labeled questions in training set and another 500 for test set.
+The [Text REtrieval Conference (TREC) Question Classification dataset](https://github.com/huggingface/datasets/blob/master/datasets/trec/trec.py) contains 5500 labeled questions in the training set and another 500 for the test set.
 The dataset has 6 labels, 47 level-2 labels.
-Average length of each sentence is 10, vocabulary size of 8700.
+The average length of each sentence is 10, with a vocabulary size of 8700.

-Data are collected from four sources: 4,500 English questions published by USC (Hovy et al., 2001), about 500 manually constructed questions for a few rare classes, 894 TREC 8 and TREC 9 questions, and also 500 questions from TREC 10 which serves as the test set.
+Data are collected from four sources: 4,500 English questions published by USC (Hovy et al., 2001), about 500 manually constructed questions for a few rare classes, 894 TREC 8 and TREC 9 questions, and 500 questions from TREC 10, which serves as the test set.

 ## Ideas on the implementation: (by Daniil)
-- Models used in the project need to be trained separately as the proposed approach uses pretrained model.
-All models are going to be available in the specific folder `models`
+- Models used in the project need to be trained separately as the proposed approach uses a pretrained model.
+All models are going to be available in the specific folder `models.`
-- TREC Dataset used in paper is available on
+- TREC Dataset used in the paper is available on
-- Specific functions are stored at folder `utils`
+- Specific functions are stored at folder `utils.`
-- Pre-trained model weights and created dataset for Deep Lev are stored in ``data``
+- Pre-trained model weights and created dataset for Deep Lev are stored in ``data. ``
-- Examples of usage and experiments will be done in Jupyter Notebooks and will be stored at folder `examples`
+- Examples of usage and experiments will be done in Jupyter Notebooks and stored in folder `examples.`

 ## Our team
 - Alexander Esin (@aleksandryessin)